enonic/release-tools/generate-changelog/README.md

 When running "generate-changelog", the script is looking for `GITHUB_TOKEN` environment variable and optionally `GITHUB_ACTOR`.
 These are used for logging in to GitHub.
 The GITHUB_TOKEN can be generated in GitHub by going to your setting/Personal Access Token.

-the script is looking for `ZENHUB_TOKEN` environment variable to login to ZenHub.
-Form more info visit https://github.com/ZenHubIO/API

     NAME
         generate-changelog - Generates the changelog